 There is a two-step application procedure to participate in a Washington internship.
 The first step consists in applying to the College for permission to study in Washington, D.C.
 The second step consists in applying for the Washington internship program in which you want to participate.

 1. First, you must apply to the College for permission.
-The application process involves completing an application, including recommendations from your academic advisor and a faculty member, by October 10 (for spring internships) or by December 15 (for fall or summer internships).The College will review your application and notify you in writing as to whether you are eligible to participate in a Washington internship.
+The application process involves completing an application, including recommendations from your academic advisor and a faculty member, by October 10 (for spring internships) or by December 15 (for summer internships) and by February 25 (for fall internships).The College will review your application and notify you in writing as to whether you are eligible to participate in a Washington internship.
 The minimum requirements for eligibility are that you:

 - plan to apply to an approved Washington internship program (after you have received approval from the College)

 If you will be a junior political science major in the McAnulty College of Liberal Arts and are applying to study at American University's Washington Semester program you may apply for the Ambassador Thomas P. Melady Endowed Scholarship if you aspire to a career in public service.
 To apply you must state in your essay that they are applying for the scholarship and explain why you believe the Washington Semester program will help you achieve your goal of a career in public service.
 The College will award the Melady Scholarship after the application deadline.